santiago-webdev/Zettelpy/README.md

 ```

 ## TODO
-1. First query the database for the path, if it doesn't find anything, create the note on the filesystem, for now I'm
-   just storing paths into the DB till I found a way of using the data coming from it.
-2. Find a fast way of searching through the notes
+1. Find a fast way of searching through the notes
-3. Create tools to fix errors introduced into the database
+2. Create tools to fix errors introduced into the database
-4. Being able to delete notes with a flag -d
+3. Being able to delete notes with a flag -d
-5. Replace info automatically from the templates
+4. Replace info automatically from the templates
-6. Add a function/flag/way of checking the notes, to refresh the database
+5. Add a function/flag/way of checking the notes, to refresh the database
-7. Make the program work with IDs and even when the notes are in subdirectories
+6. Make the program work with IDs and even when the notes are in subdirectories
-8. A way of dealing with extensions
+7. A way of dealing with extensions
-9. Add something in the last_note file for the first time we run the program
+8. Add something in the last_note file for the first time we run the program
-10. Be able to delete temporary notes by emptying the file
+9. Be able to delete temporary notes by emptying the file